Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Hey bellwether, you've been letting days run by untended-to, when but for wanting some small pleasure I'd have held this ship together.
 Hey lackadaisy, say, Don't shake the baby, don't break us with light.
 Now the phone is ringing, the porch door's swinging my back 'cross a blaze of night.

-Up the ladder: Love Beget Lust
+Up the ladder: Stone Tablets

-Down the ladder: Stone Tablets
+Down the ladder: Bottleneck

 You must be logged in to leave comments.
 Vote: